 Net position may serve, over time, as a useful indicator of a government's financial position.
-In the case of the Bond Bank, assets exceeded liabilities by \$24,981,392 at June 30, 2013.
-This represents a decrease of \$908,951 or 3.5% from the previous fiscal year.
+In the case of the Bond Bank, assets and deferred outflows of resources exceeded liabilities by \$18,159,777 at June 30, 2014.
+This represents an increase of \$1,349,760 or 8.03% from the previous fiscal year.

-By far, the largest portion of the Bond Bank's net position is its investment in loans to governmental units plus bond proceeds remaining in trust investments, less any related debt used to acquire those assets.
+By far, the largest portion of the Bond Bank's net position is its investment in loans to governmental units plus bond proceeds remaining in investments held by trustee, less any related debt used to acquire those assets.